Donaldson-Thomas Invariants and Flops: Identities

 \subsection{The Perverse Hilbert Scheme}

 We now proceed along the route traced in the previous subsection, but taking care of technical details.
+We revert to Situation \ref{situation}.
 Let us start by working in \emph{infinite-type} versions $\text{H}_\infty(\acat{A}_{\schnitzel})$, $\text{H}_\infty(\perv{p}{\acat{A}_{\schnitzel}})$ of our Hall algebras.
 The advantage of $\text{H}_\infty$ is that we include stacks \emph{locally} of finite type over $\C$ (e.g.~$\perv{p}{\astack{A}}_{\schnitzel}$), the disadvantage is that we do not have an integration morphism at our disposal.
 To define this algebra we proceed exactly as in the previous section: the only differences being that we allow our stacks to be \emph{locally} of finite type over $\C$, we insist that geometric bijections be finite type morphisms and we disregard the disjoint union relation.\footnote{If we allowed both the disjoint union relation and spaces of infinite type then we would be left with the zero ring.
-Indeed, if $Z$ is an infinite disjoint union of points, then $Z \setminus \{pt\} \cong Z$ and thus $[Z] = [Z] - 1$ so $1=0$.
-The finite type assumption for geometric bijections is there to avoid pathologies such as an infinite disjoint union of points representing the same class as a line.}
+Indeed the standard trick would apply: by removing a point from an infinite disjoint union of points we would conclude that one is equal to zero.
+The finite type assumption for geometric bijections is there to avoid pathologies such as an infinite disjoint union of points representing the same class as a line. }

+\begin{rmk} It seems worthwhile to point out the following.
+Of course, here we make the (often unjustified) assumption that not only the reader has survived this far, but that he/she is also paying attention to all the details.
+Rather than the infinite-type Hall algebra we just defined, we should really be working in the \emph{Laurent} Hall algebra $\text{H}_\Lambda$ of Section \ref{sub:laurent_elements}.
+We decided not to burden the reader with yet another definition and to temporarily work with $\text{H}_\infty$ instead.
+The identities we prove, starting from \eqref{hilb-f=fo-philb} and eventually leading up to \eqref{identity-leq1}, make sense and are true (with identical proofs) in the Laurent Hall algebra. \end{rmk}

 The first element we consider is $\curly{H}_{\schnitzel} \in \text{H}_\infty(\acat{A}_{\schnitzel})$ corresponding to the Hilbert scheme of $Y$, which parameterises quotients of $\curlyO_Y$ in $\acat{A}_{\schnitzel}$.
 To be precise, $\curly{H}_{\schnitzel}$ is represented by the forgetful morphism $\Hilb_{\schnitzel}(Y) \to \astack{A}_{\schnitzel}$, which takes a quotient $\curlyO_Y \onto \sh{E}$ to $\sh{E}$.
 For us, the important thing to notice is that if $\curlyO_Y \onto \sh{E}$ is a quotient in $\acat{A}_{\schnitzel}$, then $\sh{E} \in \perv{p}{\acat{T}}$.
 This is a consequence of $\curlyO_Y \in \perv{p}{\acat{T}}$ and of the fact that the torsion part of a torsion pair is closed under quotients.
 Thus the morphism $\Hilb_{\schnitzel}(Y) \to \astack{A}_{\schnitzel}$ factors through $\perv{p}{\astack{T}_{\schnitzel}}$.
 As $\perv{p}{\astack{T}_{\schnitzel}} \subset \perv{p}{\astack{A}_{\schnitzel}}$, $\curly{H}_{\schnitzel}$ can be interpreted as an element of $\text{H}_\infty(\perv{p}{\acat{A}}_{\schnitzel})$.